What are LDD Moths?

 Is it good enough to just remove the egg masses or put burlap or traps on trees?

-Thank you for your efforts trying to reduce Gypsy Moth populations on your property.
+Thank you for your efforts trying to reduce LDD Moth populations on your property.
 These Integrated Pest Management techniques work with limited success.
 Egg masses are still located in the upper section of trees that can’t be reached and they can also be found under rocks or attached to wood piles.
 Each egg mass can have up to 1,000 eggs so it doesn’t take long for caterpillars to travel and appear on the trees.
-Gypsy Aerial spray helps manage the population and has a greater impact protecting the trees in the entire community.
+LDD Aerial spray helps manage the population and has a greater impact protecting the trees in the entire community.

 What else can I do to help protect trees on my private property? (in addition to signing up for aerial spraying when planned in our community.)